Questfield School is inspected regularly and ensures quality standards are met according to national and international standards.

 The Kindergarten and Primary School are accredited by the National Agency for Quality in Education (ARACIP).
 The Secondary School is authorized by ARACIP, following to be inspected for accreditation in 2024.

-To validate the quality standards of our international line, we have applied for COBIS membership and CAMBRIDGE accreditation.
-Our strategic timeline includes applying for BSO accreditation before the highschool opening, planned for September 2024.
+To validate the quality standards of our international line, our school was awarded the COBIS Member (Compliance) status and during 2023-2024 academic year our strategy is to apply and obtain CAMBRIDGE accreditation and BSO accreditation before the highschool opening, planned for September 2024.

 Our school is an approved CAMBRIDGE English qualifications center and we pride ourselves with excellent results, compared to scores obtained by other preparation centers (CES Score Groups Comparisons, Cambridge, 2021).